-Mary was co-owner of Baker’s AG in Freeport from 1947 to 1983.
+Mary was co-owner of Baker’s Foods in Freeport from 1947 to 1983.
 She worked in the meat department for twenty years.

 Mary enjoyed traveling especially with A/G and ECO food retailer groups.
-She and Ed visited the Drake Hotel/Chicago, The Peabody/Memphis and the Broadmoor/Colorado.
-She traveled with Ed to the Bahamas, Cancun, England, Switzerland, Austria, Italy and Monaco.
+She and Ed visited the Drake Hotel in Chicago, The Peabody Hotel in Memphis and the Broadmoor Hotel in Colorado.
+She and Ed travelled to the Bahamas, Cancun, England, Switzerland, Austria, Italy and Monaco.

 Surviving are two sons: Richard L. (Jeanne) Baker of Dover and Gary E. (Terrie) Baker of Coshocton; a granddaughter Heather (Clay) Utley of San Antonio, Texas; a grandson Sean (Rachael) Baker of Grand Rapids, Michigan; and four great-grandsons: Max Utley, Griffin Utley, Levi Baker, and Ari Baker.

-Mary was preceded in death by three brothers: Dale Ferrell, Donald Ferrell and Robert Ferrell.
+Mary was also preceded in death by three brothers: Dale, Donald and Robert Ferrell.

-A Celebration of Life Service will be held in the Freeport Presbyterian Church at a later date with The Reverend Terrie Baker and Pastor Jim McConnell officiating.
-Burial will be held in Greenmont Union Cemetery, Freeport with The Reverend Terrie Baker officiating on Thursday, April 16, 2020.
+A Celebration of Life Service will be held in the Freeport Presbyterian Church at a time to be announced later.
+A private graveside service and burial will be held in Greenmont Union Cemetery, Freeport.

 Memorial contributions may be made to the Freeport Presbyterian Church and Community Hospice of Tuscarawas County.